hugolatendresse/15618-final-project/index.md

 with a model that cannot fit on a single GPU necessitates expensive communication, increasing the communication-to-computation ratio.
 There are infinitely many ways to decompose and schedule the calculation on multiple workers.
 Experimentation is needed to find the strategy that minimizes the amount of communication (and other costs).
-We will try to experiment with different techniques, including intra-expert parallelism and inter-expert parallelism, and choose which one performs best.
+We will try to experiment with different techniques, including intra-expert parallelism and inter-expert parallelism (see goals section), and choose which one performs best.

 Divergent execution is typical to neural networks due to the non-linear activation functions.
 In MoE models, an additional layer of divergence is introduced due to the routing to experts.
 That can introduce load imbalance, as some experts may receive more inputs than others.